Jewish Ethnographic Expedition: Expedition

 An-sky's team tried to pay for the stories and songs in some shtetls, and sometimes local children invented such songs to get money.
-Gathering of women's traditional songs was usually difficult, because it wasn't customary to Jewish women to sing in the presence of men, as it was considered immodest.
+Gathering women's traditional songs was usually difficult, because it wasn't customary for Jewish women to sing in the presence of men, as it was considered immodest.
 In some shtetls women completely refused to sing, in some they refused to be recorded.
-When the expedition reached a shtetl, they showed phonograph to locals, usually singing something with an intentional cough or laugh and then playing it back to the people; usually everyone, even the rabbis, were very impressed.
+When the expedition reached a shtetl, they showed the phonograph to locals, usually singing something with an intentional cough or laugh and then playing it back to the people; usually everyone, even the rabbis, were very impressed.
 After that many people wanted to be recorded; some called Thomas Edison, the phonograph's inventor "bal-moyekh [a man with brains], or ayzerner kop [a great head], a Yiddish metaphor for an exceptionally smart person."
 In some shtetls though people completely refused to be recorded.
 (Note: For the history of early recordings of Jewish sacred music, and people's opinion on gramophone, see Loeffler 2020.)
 All members of the expedition were assimilated Jews.
-An-sky insisted that they need to "act Jewish": everyone was required to observe Shabbat while in shtetls, it meant, for example, no smoking, because it is forbidden to light fire on Shabbat.
-They spoke only Yiddish in shtetls, even though Engel had rudimentary knowledge of it.
+An-sky insisted that they needed to "act Jewish": everyone was required to observe Shabbat while in shtetls; this meant, for example, no smoking, because it is forbidden to light fire on Shabbat.
+They spoke only Yiddish in shtetls, even though Engel had only a rudimentary knowledge of it.
 Sometimes locals thought that they were actors, or even that An-sky was a cantor accompanied by his choirmaster.

-An-sky concealed his Socialist revolutionary and writer fame, and was called by his Jewish name in shtetls, or simply "Reb Shlomo".
+An-sky concealed his fame as a Socialist revolutionary and writer, and was called by his Jewish name in shtetls, or simply "Reb Shlomo".
 He had a beard, wore a black coat and a hat, and was sometimes welcomed "with the kind of respect they [Hasidim] typically accorded to a holy man", and sometimes even treated as a zaddik, "because his public persona during the expedition tapped into pre-existing models of Hasidic holiness": An-sky had almost no belongings besides his valises with books and papers.
 According to Shrayer, An-sky forgot everything from his Jewish childhood, and remembered only one prayer, Psalm 104 Borchi nafshi [‘Bless the Lord, my soul’], that he used instead of all other prayers when he visited synagogues.
 However, Engel's writings don't support this account.
-An-sky was a Kohen, and locals often had their own understanding of what was an appropriate behaviour for him; Kohen, for example, can't enter a cemetery.
+An-sky was a Kohen, and locals often had their own understanding of what was an appropriate behaviour for him; a Kohen, for example, can't enter a cemetery.

 An-sky was eager to gather as much material as possible, often employing what Deutsch calls "ethnographic performances".
 Rechtman described their approach later in his memoirs: